Dustyroom/flat-kit-doc/index.md

 > **TIP.** Animate Cel layer size, Specular size or Rim size — to get a neat transition effect.

+#### Height Gradient
-**Height Gradient.** This effect overlays a gradient from opaque selected color to transparent color onto everything you’ve set before.
+This effect overlays a gradient from opaque selected color to transparent color onto everything you’ve set before.
 Height Gradient is global (absolute) per material, it doesn't depend on object's boundaries.
 If you would like to make a relative gradient (for instance, each object holding one material to contain an entire gradient within itself), duplicate the material and adjust the height gradient.
 Alternatively, you can use a _Curve_ mode of _Stylized Surface_.

 ![Height Gradient.
 Inspector interface](FlatKit_Manual_Images/gradient_height_parameters.png)
 > _Height Gradient._ Inspector interface